awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

    ```

    All other AWS Regions

-   + Download the manifest file\.
+   1. Download the manifest file\.

       ```
-     curl -o cni-metrics-helper.yaml https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.10.1/config/master/config/master/cni-metrics-helper.yaml
+      curl -o cni-metrics-helper.yaml https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.10.1/config/master/cni-metrics-helper.yaml
       ```

-   + If your cluster isn't in `us-west-2`, then replace `region-code` in the following command with the AWS Region that your cluster is in and then run the modified command to replace `us-west-2` in the file\.
+   1. If your cluster isn't in `us-west-2`, then replace `region-code` in the following command with the AWS Region that your cluster is in and then run the modified command to replace `us-west-2` in the file with your AWS Region\.

       ```
       sed -i.bak -e 's/us-west-2/region-code/' cni-metrics-helper.yaml
       ```

-   + If your cluster isn't in `us-west-2`, then replace `account` in the following command with the account from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in and then run the modified command to replace `602401143452` in the file\.
+   1. If your cluster isn't in `us-west-2`, then replace `602401143452` in the following command with the account from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in and then run the modified command to replace `602401143452` in the file\.

       ```
-     sed -i.bak -e 's/602401143452/account/' cni-metrics-helper.yaml
+      sed -i.bak -e 's/602401143452/602401143452/' cni-metrics-helper.yaml
       ```

-   + Apply the manifest file to your cluster\.
+   1. Apply the manifest file to your cluster\.

       ```
       kubectl apply -f cni-metrics-helper.yaml
       ```

 1. Annotate the `cni-metrics-helper` Kubernetes service account created in a previous step with the ARN of the IAM role that you created previously\.
 Replace `111122223333` with your account ID, *my\-cluster* with your cluster name, and *AmazonEKSVPCCNIMetricsHelperRole* with the name of the IAM role that you created in a previous step\.